Retail Design Institute awards a combined $20,000 to Top Student Work and Educational Institutions

-(Cincinnati) June 19, 2015 – The Retail Design Institute has announced winners of its 2015 student design competition.
-This year more than 100 projects representing individual and group submissions from design schools, colleges and universities across the country competed.
-The project challenge was to redesign and launch a new mid- to high-end, sustainably conscious and technology savvy jewelry store prototype.
+(Cincinnati) June 19, 2015 – The Retail Design Institute has announced the winners of its 2015 student design competition.
+This year more than 100 projects representing individual and group submissions from design schools, colleges, and universities across the country competed.
+The project challenge was to redesign and launch a new mid- to high-end, sustainably conscious, and technology-savvy jewelry store prototype.
 Submissions were reviewed last month by the Institute’s Ohio Chapter judging committee at BHDP Architecture, Cincinnati.

 “The quality of submissions was quite strong this year,” notes Andrew McQuilkin, FRDI, the Institute’s international chairman and BHDP Architecture’s retail leader.
 “Selecting the top winner was challenging because of the variety and quality of approaches and solutions.”